 There are also great side benefits of attending college.

-These are the reasons I went to college: to get context and ideas for my field, to learn things that I wouldn't push through to master on my own, to learn to write and present my ideas, and to learn best practices.
+But these are the reasons I went to college: to get context and ideas for my field, to learn things that I wouldn't push through to master on my own, to learn to write and present my ideas, and to learn best practices.

 This essay is not a statement on the general state of university education or the cost of college in the United States.
 I went to a wonderful but inexpensive city college where I gained all of these things, but not everyone has that experience.
 It's also not an argument that everyone should attend college - despite all of the arguments presented here, there are also good reasons not to attend as well.